 Are you planning a stay in Reims?
-You should not miss the visit of the Cathedral Notre-Dame de Reims.
-It is an important historical relic and a renowned cultural site that is the pride of the region.
+Don't miss the opportunity to visit the Notre-Dame de Reims Cathedral.
+It is a significant historical landmark and a renowned cultural site that the region takes pride in.

-Notre-Dame de Reims Cathedral is open for visits from 7:30 a.m. to 7:30 p.m. every day except Sundays and religious holidays when visits are interrupted during masses.
-This does not prevent you from participating if you feel like it.
-The entrance ticket will cost 9 euros for an adult and 4.5 euros for children over 12 years old.
-In exchange for this, you will have a guided tour of the premises.
+Notre-Dame de Reims Cathedral welcomes visitors from 7:30 a.m. to 7:30 p.m. daily, except on Sundays and religious holidays when visits are temporarily interrupted during mass services.
+However, you are still welcome to attend if you wish.
+The entrance fee is 9 euros for adults and 4.5 euros for children aged 12 and above.
+With your ticket, you can enjoy a guided tour of the premises.

 Guided tours by your driver guide in Reims

 Reims is part of the Marne department, in the Grand East region.
 It is worth noting that it is 46.6 km from the Cloister Museum of Notre-Dame-en-Vaux and 25.3 km from Grinyland.
 The city is 135.7 km from CDG Airport and 148.4 km from Orly Airport